Child Abuse & Neglect

 ISPCAN members’ worldwide efforts to develop educational and training opportunities for fellow professionals in child abuse and neglect prevention.

-Mini Conference (In-person small group workshops on topic of your choice)
+Training Workshop (in-person small group workshop on topic of your choice)

-Partner with ISPCAN by finding a donated space and sponsors, and we’ll provide the expert and take care of the rest.
+Available to Country Partners and local Congress partners: Choose a training topic for a group of 50-100 people, find a donated space and sponsors, and ISPCAN will provide an expert trainer and take care of the rest.
 Join us in bringing critical training to communities that need it most, at low or no cost to attendees.
-Intimate groups of 50-100 on proposed topic.

 ONLINE TOOLS & RESOURCES